Speech Therapy for Kids: Enhancing Communication Skills

 Who Is Speech Therapy For?

 Speech therapy is a valuable tool to enhance communication skills.
-Many children benefit from speech therapy services.
+Many children benefit from pediatric speech therapy services.
 Children with diagnoses of autism spectrum disorder, cleft palate, and ADHD often receive treatment from an SLP.
 SLP treatment enhances communication skills in children with these diagnoses.
-SLP treatment can benefit children with these diagnoses in the following ways:

 Children With Autism